damian-lis/portfolio-website/README.md

 <br/>

 #### 3.2.
-Description createElements method (constructor)
+Description of createElements method (constructor)

-In the constructor, first, the createElements method is called, which uses the createElementFn helper (the implementation here is scripts/helpers/createElementFn.js) to create individual elements of Back object.
+In the constructor, first, the createElements method is called, the implementation of which is below (scripts/objects/Back.js):

-Below is an example of this method (scripts/objects/Back.js):

 ```
   createElements() {